WPManageNinja/paymattic-docs/docs/integrations/integrate-google-sheets-in-wordpress-with-paymattic.md

 First, open your Google Sheet where you want to receive the entries of your form.

 Now you will get the **Spreadsheet ID** inside the Spreadsheet URL.
 Now copy the marked portion as it is the **ID** of this particular **Spreadsheet**.
+>[!Note]

-For example, if the spreadsheet URL is: https://docs.google.com/spreadsheets/d/**19BXmmGQUB8v\_jBNJZydbos-sFIzysSFTgeKmDsh-XLc**/edit?gid=0#gid=0.
+>For example, if the spreadsheet URL is: https://docs.google.com/spreadsheets/d/19BXmmGQUB8v_jBNJZydbos-sFIzysSFTgeKmDsh-XLc/edit?gid=0#gid=0.
 Then the ID of this spreadsheet will be 19BXmmGQUB8v\_jBNJZydbos-sFIzysSFTgeKmDsh-XLc/edit.

 Then, copy the specific **Worksheet Name** where you want to receive the entries of your form.
+>[!Note]

-Feel free to name your **Worksheet** as you like.
+>Feel free to name your **Worksheet** as you like.
 A single spreadsheet can contain multiple Worksheets, but you should select a specific one and copy only that worksheet’s name to receive the form entries.

 ![](/images/integrations/integrate-google-sheets-in-wordpress-with-paymattic/Copy-Spreadsheet-ID-WorkSheet-Name.webp)